-41. The Feasibility Study included a Local Environmental Impact Assessment (EIA)7, which was approved by the Mahaweli Authority of Sri Lanka (MASL) in August 2013.
-The Sri Lankan Government subsequently requested assistance from the Asian Development Bank (ADB) in funding construction, and the contract for the FS Review included a component to review the Local EIA and upgrade it as necessary to fulfil the requirements of the ADB Safeguard Policy Statement (SPS, 2009).
-The present report (Volumes 1, 2, 4) presents the results of the upgrading process, and Volume 5 is the original Local EIA.
+- 42. The Feasibility Study included an Environmental Impact Assessment (Local EIA)7, which was approved by the Mahaweli Authority of Sri Lanka (MASL) in August 2013.
+GOSL subsequently requested assistance from the Asian Development Bank (ADB) in funding construction, and the contract for the FS Review included a technical assistance component to review the Local EIA and upgrade it as necessary to fulfil the requirements of the ADB Safeguard Policy Statement (SPS, 2009).
+The present report (Volumes 1-4) presents the results of the upgrading process, and Volume 5 is the original Local EIA. - 43.
+Accordingly the financial analysis has shown that the annual energy output would be affect badly to the project economic viability by altering i the E-flow release.
+The further enhancement of E-flow release would reduce annual expected energy production which in turn reduces the project FIRR as shown in the following table.